What Trump Has Done With Medicare So Far

 (Image credit: Getty Images)

-President Trump has been in office just over 100 days.
-Confusion over possible changes to Medicare and Medicaid continue to weigh heavily on the hearts and minds of the millions of people, especially those over the age of 65, who depend on these programs.
+President Trump has been in office for over 150 days.
+Confusion over possible changes to Medicare and Medicaid continues to weigh heavily on millions of people, especially those over the age of 65, who depend on these programs.

 Medicare is the primary health insurance for adults aged 65 and older.
 It also covers those with certain disabilities or illnesses, such as end-stage renal disease or Lou Gehrig’s disease.
-According to the most current data from the Centers for Medicare and Medicaid Services (CMS), just over 68 million people were enrolled in Medicare, including both Original Medicare and Medicare Advantage plans.
-This came at a cost of $1.03 trillion, or about 14% of total federal spending in 2024, according to KFF.
+According to the most current data from the Centers for Medicare and Medicaid Services (CMS), just over 68 million people were enrolled in Medicare, including both Original Medicare and Medicare Advantage plans, for $1.03 trillion, or about 14% of total federal spending in 2024, according to KFF.

 Subscribe to Kiplinger’s Personal Finance